gerhold-lab/Semi-automated-GSC-registration/README.md

 6. Go to the next time point.
 If the metaphase plate position changes, move your line accordingly using "->" or "<-" on your keyboard.
 Enter "t" to add the line.
 Repeat this step until the last time point is reached.
 7. In the ROI Manager, check "Show All".
 You should see something similar to Figure 3.
 Go to "More>>List", and save the x, y coordinates as a csv file.

-Important Note: the selection of the congressing centrosome pair is essential.
+**Important Note**: the selection of the congressing centrosome pair is essential.
 It is ok if the selected pair disappears in the middle of the movie.
 In that case, you need to save the current ROI result, go to one time point back, and find another prominently congressing pair.
 The remaining steps are identical.

-**TODO**: implement this.
+**TODO**: implement this using the combine_roi function.

 ![Figure 2](https://github.com/yifnzhao/Semi-automated-GSC-registration/blob/master/figures/Figure%202.png)
 ![Figure 3](https://github.com/yifnzhao/Semi-automated-GSC-registration/blob/master/figures/Figure%203.png)